-Middlefields House will be run by a General Manager and a Registered Care Manager.
+Middlefields House is run by a General Manager and a Registered Care Manager.
 They will oversee a team of dedicated and trained carers, a facilities team, a housekeeping team, and a catering team.

 Whole person care in a family atmosphere

-We will support the spiritual lives of the residents through regular devotions, and times of prayer and singing together.
-We will be supported by local churches and Christians, encouraging those of the Christian faith in their spiritual journey.
+We support the spiritual lives of the residents through regular devotions, and times of prayer and singing together.
+We are supported by local churches and Christians, encouraging those of the Christian faith in their spiritual journey.

 Snacks and drinks